jacobross-30/MCMC_Bed_Simulation/README.md

 - Used to load all the required data files and crop the study area to look at the high velocity region
 - Outputs:

--- Cropped study-area grids (surface, SMB, velocity, mask).
+  - Cropped study-area grids (surface, SMB, velocity, mask).
--- Preview figures of the high-velocity region.
+  - Preview figures of the high-velocity region.
---Saved NumPy/NetCDF arrays used by later steps.
+  -Saved NumPy/NetCDF arrays used by later steps.

 Lab2_IceFluxaDivergence.ipynb